Cheltenham Interactive LTD

 Core Services

-The core services are straightforward: build what Moodle needs, host it properly, upgrade it safely, support it sensibly, and connect it to the systems around it.
+The core services are straightforward: build what the platform needs, host it properly, upgrade it safely, support it sensibly, and connect it to the systems around it.

 Free Public Plugins